jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

 (1) The sanctions that the Tribunal may impose are— (a) caution or censure:
   (b) a requirement to undertake specified training or otherwise remedy any deficiency within a specified period:
-  (c) suspension of licence for the unexpired period of the licence, or until the person meets specified conditions:
+  (c) suspension of licence for the unexpired period of the licence:
+  (ca) suspension of licence until the Registrar is satisfied that the person meets specified conditions:
+  (cb) a downgrade to the type of licence (for example, downgrading a full licence to a limited licence or a provisional licence):
   (d) cancellation of licence:
-  (e) an order preventing the person from reapplying for a licence for a period not exceeding 2 years, or until the person meets specified conditions:
+  (e) an order preventing the person from reapplying for a licence—
+    (i) for a specified period that the Tribunal considers appropriate; or (ii) until the Registrar is satisfied that the person meets specified conditions; or (iii) until the Tribunal is satisfied that the order may be lifted or varied in accordance with section 51A:
   (f) an order for the payment of a penalty not exceeding $10,000:
   (g) an order for the payment of all or any of the costs or expenses of the investigation, inquiry, or hearing, or any related prosecution:
   (h) an order directing the licensed immigration adviser or former licensed immigration adviser to refund all or any part of fees or expenses paid by the complainant or another person to the licensed immigration adviser or former licensed immigration adviser: